dasdachs/series-cli/README.md

 Misc:
 -----

-I am working on a API wrapper fot TVMaze, so imporvements for Python users are comming.
+I am working on a API wrapper fot TVMaze, so improvements for Python users are coming.

 If you have any wishes, suggestions or anything else, contact me: <jani.sumak@gmail.com>